ta3ag/lbd/docs/BackendTutorial/source/otherinst.rst

 graphic display information.
 The ``llc`` graphic display with tool Graphviz is introduced in this section.
 The graphic display is more readable by eye than display text in terminal.
-It's not necessary, but it help a lot especially when you are tired in tracking the DAG translation process.
+It's not necessary, but helps a lot especially when you are tired in tracking the DAG translation process.
 List the ``llc`` graphic support options from the sub-section "SelectionDAG Instruction Selection Process" of web [#]_ as follows,